DiveZoneCompany/devzone.solutions/content/terms.md

 ### Governing Law

 Any claim relating to the DiveZone website shall be governed by the laws of The Netherlands without regard to its conflict of law provisions.
-General Terms and Conditions apply to the Use of a Web Site.
+General Terms and Conditions apply to the use of a website.